 The smoke released from the generators also harms the health and well-being of the human beings working around them.
 Poisonous gases like carbon monoxide are lethal to health.

 Generators also produce noise pollution.
 The annoying harmful noises can be bothersome when using generators in apartments or workplaces.
-Their consistent ear-shattering noise can make the environment tense and frustrate the workers wanting to concentrate on their job.
+Their consistent ear-shattering noise can tense the environment and frustrate the workers wanting to concentrate on their job.

 Generators produce a lot of heat.
 The cooling system and the heat exhaust ensure that the unit remains cool.
 But in the process, the surroundings become hotter.
-This added heat becomes unbearable in a country like India, where summers are already scorching.
+This added heat becomes unbearable in India, where summers are already scorching.

 What is a UPS/inverter?

-With a UPS/inverter, the electrical circuit automatically receives the power supply as soon as there is a blackout from the main.
+With a UPS/inverter, the electrical circuit automatically receives the power supply when there is a blackout from the main.

 What makes it more suitable to use as a backup power?